8.7

 Systems We Don’t Recommend

-While Monday.com does offer a system for managing simple projects and tasks, it requires extensive customization to meet the needs of construction management companies.
-The platforms listed in our top picks provide more specialized tools designed specifically for contractors, making them a better fit.
+• Monday.com: While Monday.com does offer a system for managing simple projects and tasks, it requires extensive customization to meet the needs of construction management companies.

 What is Construction Management Software?

 Construction management software is a set of tools that help construction companies and contractors manage their projects from start to finish.
-These platforms provide capabilities for project scheduling, job costing, budgeting, and communication with clients or subcontractors and can help create or manage bids.
+These platforms provide capabilities for project scheduling, job costing, budgeting, bid management, and client communication.

-Each contractor or construction company has its own way of managing jobs, so figuring out which software fits your individual workflow is crucial when adopting a new construction management solution.
+Each contractor or company has its own way of managing jobs, so figuring out which software fits your workflow is crucial when adopting software for construction management.
 Below is a list of common construction industries and what they do.

 • Home Builders: Home builders specialize in constructing new residential buildings ranging from custom homes to entire neighborhoods.
 Like GCs, they manage the material, permits, and subcontractors from start to finish.

 • Specialty Trade Contractors: These contractors focus on specific trades within construction.
 Some examples include plumbing, electrical, HVAC, or framing.
-They are hired because of their specialized knowledge of their trade.
+They’re hired because of their specialized knowledge of their trade.

 • Renovation/Remodeling Contractors: These contractors work to improve or refresh existing structures, such as kitchen remodels, home additions, or office updates.
-It can be both commercial and residential, but they typically handle the entire project themselves.
+They can work on both commercial and residential projects, but they typically handle the entire project themselves.

-• Residential Contractors: Residential contractors specialize in projects such as new townhouses, condos, and apartment complexes.
+• Residential Contractors: Residential contractors specialize in new townhouses, condos, and apartment complexes.
 They manage projects from site prep to final inspections.

-• Commercial Contractors: Commercial contractors manage projects for buildings like offices, retail spaces, hotels, or warehouses.
-They must ensure buildings meet commercial codes and standards.
+• Commercial Contractors: Commercial contractors manage projects for buildings such as offices, retail spaces, hotels, or warehouses.
+They must ensure that buildings meet commercial codes and standards.

-• Civil Contractors: Civil contractors focus on projects such as roads, bridges, and tunnels.
+• Civil Contractors: These contractors focus on roads, bridges, and tunnels.
 They specialize in earthworks site prep and typically do smaller infrastructure projects.

 • Large Infrastructure Contractors: Infrastructure contractors focus on extensive infrastructure projects, including large transportation systems like railroads, highways, utilities, and energy projects.

-• Construction Consultants: Provide expertise and advising services for construction projects.
+• Construction Consultants: Consultants provide expertise and advising services for construction projects.
 They can manage specific tasks or the entire project.
 Services range from planning to estimating to ensuring compliance.

-Here are the most common challenges construction companies face daily that construction management software is designed to solve:
+Here are the most common challenges that construction management software is designed to solve:

 • Project Delays: Tight deadlines with unforeseen delays can disrupt timelines, damage client relationships, and increase costs.

-• Budget Overruns: Unexpected costs from poor planning or inefficient resource allocation, coupled with the increased fluctuation of material costs, can lead to overrun budgets.
+• Budget Overruns: Unexpected costs from poor planning or inefficient resource allocation, coupled with the increased fluctuation of material costs, can lead to budget overruns.
 This can hurt the bottom line and put a project in the red.

 • Workplace Safety: Accidents can cause significant delays or even lead to legal troubles.
 Maintaining high safety standards is a crucial challenge for the construction industry.

-• Communication Gaps: If project details or job site issues are not communicated in a timely manner, miscommunication between teams, contractors, and other stakeholders can lead to costly errors.
+• Communication Gaps: If project details or job site issues are not communicated promptly, miscommunication between teams, contractors, and other stakeholders can lead to costly errors.

 • Regulatory Compliance: Staying current with local, state, and federal regulations can be time-consuming and difficult.
 Furthermore, non-compliance can lead to cost penalties and a loss of clients’ confidence.